About This Blog

 8th October 1969 the Weathermen’s Days of Rage

-Forty-three years ago today, the Weathermen – the newly-formed militant faction of the Students for a Democratic Society (SDS) – attempted to “Bring the War Home” with a no-holds-barred direct action in Chicago, surreptitiously billed “Days of Rage”.
-The intent was … Continue reading
+On this day in 1969, the Weathermen – the newly-formed militant faction of the Students for a Democratic Society (SDS) – attempted to “Bring the War Home” with a no-holds-barred direct action in Chicago, surreptitiously billed “Days of Rage”.
+The intent … Continue reading

 9th October 1967 The Martyrdom of Che Guevara